A Lotte Data – Minecraft Data Pack

 • Jack o’lanterns can be crafted with candles in addition to torches.

-• Crafting cut copper from copper blocks produces 16 items per 4 ingredients for consistency with stonecutting.
+• Crafting cut copper and copper grates produces 4 items per 1 ingredient for consistency with stonecutting.

 • Music disc 5 requires an echo shard in addition to disc fragments.